Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Methods

-\item \texttt{HELIOS} \citep{Malik:2017, Malik:2019} solves the equations of radiative transfer using the opacities of the individual gas species for an atmosphere confined between the top-of-the-atmosphere (TOA, fixed at $10^{-8}$ bar) and bottom-of-the-atmosphere (MAI) pressures given the energy input based on the energy budget of the planet (step 1), and derives the P-T-structure of the atmosphere, including a new value for $T_{MAI}$.
-Convective adjustment is enabled with an adiabatic exponent for diatomic gases, $\kappa=2/7$ (from the adiabatic equation of an ideal gas, see \citealt{Malik:2019}, where $\gamma$ is the adiabatic index which is 7/5 for a diatomic, ideal gas).
-The opacity is computed on-the-fly via the random-overlap method \citep{amundsen2017treatment}, using the mixing ratios of each layer inferred from the \texttt{FastChem} look-up tables.
+where $A_B$ is the bond albedo of the planet and $\mathfrak{f}$ is the dilution factor.
+We assume $A_B=0$ (black-body) and $\mathfrak{f} = 2/3$ (ineffective heat redistribution; see \citealt{hansen2008absorption}); as elucidated in point 1, neither the characteristics of the atmosphere nor the resulting emission and transmission spectra depend on these parameters.
+For the intrinsic temperature, we take a conservative estimate of $T_\text{int}=0$ K. However, deviations therefrom have been shown to severely modify atmospheric structures of cooler lava planets, particularly by inducing convection \citep[e.g.][]{nicholls2025self}.
+Consequently, we independently examine the effect of $T_\text{int} \in \{200, 250, 300\}$ K in Appendix \ref{apx:intrinsic_temp} and justify the choice of $T_\text{int}=0$ a posteriori.
+Convective adjustment is enabled with an adiabatic exponent for diatomic gases, $\kappa=2/7$: where $\gamma$ is the adiabatic index which is 7/5 for a diatomic, ideal gas.
+The opacity is computed on-the-fly via the random-overlap method \citep{amundsen2017treatment}, using the mixing ratios of each layer inferred from the \texttt{FastChem} look-up tables (point 4).
 The selection of species opacities are outlined in Sec. \ref{methods:opacities}.

-\item If the new $T_{MAI}$ is within 35 K of the prior guess, the model is taken to have converged, though many cases reach a temperature convergence of better than 2~K. Otherwise, a new $T_{MAI}$ is estimated via root-finding (see Appendix \ref{apx:rootfinding}), and the model repeats from step 3.
+\item If the new $T_\text{BOA}$ is within $\Delta T_\text{abstol}$ of the prior guess of $T_\text{MAI}$, the model is taken to have converged.
+Otherwise, a new $T_\text{MAI}$ is estimated via root-finding (see Appendix \ref{apx:rootfinding}), and the model repeats from step 3.
+We choose $\Delta T_\text{abstol}=35$ K to minimise the number of calls to the computationally expensive radiative transfer solver, but find that most models converge with $\Delta T := T_\text{BOA} - T_\text{MAI} < 10$ K or even < 2 K. We expect negligible differences in the results if the constraints were to be tightened.

-\item Once converged, \texttt{phaethon} yields the atmospheric structure, speciation, and emission spectra.
+\item Once converged, \texttt{phaethon} yields the atmospheric structure, surface pressure, gas speciation in each layer, and emission spectra.
 The latter cannot be used directly, as HELIOS does not take into account the wavelength dependent radius of the planet (based on the varying atmospheric opacity). \texttt{phaethon} therefore reconstructs the emission spectrum using the vertical structure and contribution function of the atmosphere (see Appendix \ref{apx:radius_wavelength_dependent}). \item Transmission spectra were computed from the P-T-structure and chemistry with \texttt{petitRADTRANS} \citep{molliere2019petitradtrans}.
 The opacity sources are kept the same. \end{enumerate}